 Note: COLA changes take effect the next Jan.
 1

 SSA starts with the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), an official measure of the monthly price change in a basket of goods and services, such as food, energy and medical care.
 The CPI-W is tracked by the U.S. Bureau of Labor Statistics (BLS).
 SSA then calculates the COLA by comparing the average of the CPI-W for July, August and September of the previous year with the average for the same three-month period in the current year.
 The percentage change is the COLA for the following year.

-For example, in 2020, the third-quarter average CPI-W was 1.3 percent higher than it was in the third quarter of 2019.
-Thus, the COLA increase for 2021 was 1.3 percent.
-As a result, the average monthly benefit for all retired workers rose by 1.3 percent to $1,543 from $1,523.
-The average monthly benefit for all disabled workers rose to $1,277, from $1,261.
+For example, in 2021, the third-quarter average CPI-W was 5.9 percent higher than it was in the third quarter of 2020.
+As a result, the average monthly benefit for all retired workers will rise by 5.9 percent to $1,657 from $1,565.
+The average monthly benefit for all disabled workers will rise to $1,358, from $1,282.
 The COLA amount is typically announced by SSA in October.
 The COLA takes effect in January 2022.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 High inflation of 1970s led to annual COLAs

 Until 1975, it took a new act of Congress each time Social Security benefits were increased.
 In the 1970s, however, soaring inflation was quickly eroding the purchasing power of fixed pensions and benefits.
 The annual rate of inflation doubled to more than 12 percent between 1969 and 1974.
 Congress enacted the COLA provision as part of the 1972 Social Security Amendments and automatic annual COLAs began in 1975.
 The first automatic Social Security COLA was 8 percent in 1975.